-1. Leapwork Architecture and Deployment
+1. Leapwork architecture and deployment

-- Leapwork Automation Platform consists of three components:
+The Leapwork Automation Platform consists of three components:

-2. Defining the Environment under test
+2. Defining the environment under test

-- Leapwork comes with four different types of Environments each offering different capabilities:
+Leapwork comes with four different types of environments, each offering different capabilities:

 - Remote (Agent) – Leapwork Agent